Baroon Pocket Dam: Fishing

 Lake Baroon is stocked with bass, Mary River cod, golden perch and silver perch, while eel-tailed catfish and spangled perch are naturally present.
 A council permit is required to fish in the dam.

 Environmental management

 Catchment care activities are undertaken by Lake Baroon Catchment Care Group (LBCCG) a community group predominantly funded by SeqWater ($220,000 PA in 2015).
 The group coordinates protection and remedial works in the catchment and addresses ways to improve water quality.
 Since its inception in 1992, LBCCG has developed and monitored over $3.5 million of water quality improvement projects, mainly working with local primary producers.

 Walking

 The rugged Sunshine Coast Hinterland Great Walk takes at least four days to complete.
 It leaves from Baroon Pocket Dam and traverses 58.8 km through the Blackall Range.
-Baroon lookout offering spectacular views of Obi Obi Gorge, Baroon Pocket Dam and its catchment is 2.2 km along the walk.
+Baroon lookout, which provides views of Obi Obi Gorge, Baroon Pocket Dam and its catchment, is 2.2 km along the walk.